qiankanglai/LoopScrollRect/README.md

 	- Prefab Pool: the EasyObjPool gameObject
 	- Prefab Pool Name: the corresponding pool in step 2
 	- Total Count: How many cells are available (index: 0 ~ TotalCount-1)
-	- Cache Extend Pixels: How many cells should be prepared before start or after end?
+	- Cache Extend Count: How many additional cells should be prepared before start or after end?
 If it is too small, it may bounce back when dragging.
 ![LoopVerticalScrollRect](Images/LoopVerticalScrollRect.png)
 4. Attach `Content Size Filter` and `Vertical Layout Group` to the Content gameObject.
 Pay attention to the pivot.
 ![Content](Images/Content.png)